-If larger misalignment is possible or expected (e.g. based on measurements or production tolerances), their additional effect should be included in the model or in the assessment.
+(3) If larger misalignment is possible or expected (e.g. based on measurements or production tolerances), their additional effect should be included in the model or in the assessment.
 This may be done by either of the following:

-directly, by incorporating eccentricities into the FE model,
+a) directly, by incorporating eccentricities into the FE model,

-indirectly, by magnifying the local fatigue stresses above the idealized model with a relevant stress concentration factor according to prEN 1993-1-9.
+b) indirectly, by magnifying the local fatigue stresses above the idealized model with a relevant stress concentration factor according to prEN 1993-1-9.

-The effect of possible additional misalignment should be considered for axially loaded transverse butt welds and for cruciform joints.
+(4) The effect of possible additional misalignment should be considered for axially loaded transverse butt welds and for cruciform joints.
 In these cases, the joint configuration is such that secondary bending of the loaded plates is not restrained.